Voidcoolis/abyssify/notes.md

     - io.emit(server --> client)
     - socket.emit(client --> server)

+## What is Socket.IO
-## Socket.IO is a JavaScript library that enables real-time, bidirectional communication between web clients (browsers) and servers.
+ Socket.IO is a JavaScript library that enables real-time, bidirectional communication between web clients (browsers) and servers.
 It's built on top of WebSockets but provides additional features like fallback options and automatic reconnection.

 Another alternative is **SignalR**